syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/value-pairs.md

     --pair MSGHDR="${PROGRAM}[${PID}]: ")
 ```

-**NOTE:** Every macro is included in the selection only once, but redundant
+Every macro is included in the selection only once, but redundant
 information may appear if multiple macros include the same information
 (for example, including several date-related macros in the selection).
 {: .notice--primary}